 Apophenia is the mind’s desire to make connections between unrelated events.
 How can we use this idea to write what is unwritable?
 When stories are full of holes or faulty memories, trauma or the world’s unknowable wonder, this practice can sketch an outline/chalkline around the invisible, creating a pointillist narrative that is vibrant with synaptic leaps and air-borne connections.
 We’ll spend class time discussing a handful of readings and ideas while we work on creating both written and oral narratives.

-PAMELA ERENS’s second novel, The Virgins, was a New York Times Book Review Editor’s Choice and was named a Best Book of 2013 by The New Yorker, The New Republic, Library Journal, and Salon.
-The novel was a finalist for the John Gardner Book Award for the best book of fiction published in 2013.
-Pamela’s debut novel, The Understory, was a finalist for the Los Angeles Times Book Prize and the William Saroyan International Prize for Writing.
-Her essays, articles, and reviews have appeared in publications such as Virginia Quarterly Review, Elle, Vogue, The New York Times, Los Angeles Review of Books, and The Millions.
-Her third novel, Eleven Hours, published in May 2016.
+PAMELA ERENS is the author of the novels The Virgins, The Understory, and, most recently, Eleven Hours, which was named a Best Book of 2016 by NPR, The New Yorker, Kirkus, Literary Hub, and the Irish Independent.
+She has been a finalist for the Los Angeles Times Book Prize for First Fiction, the William Saroyan International Prize for Writing, and the John Gardner Fiction Book Award.
+Erens’s essays, articles, and reviews have appeared in publications such as Virginia Quarterly Review, Elle, Vogue, The New York Times, Los Angeles Review of Books, and The Millions.

 ELISSA SCHAPPELL is a co-founder and editor at large of Tin House, as well as the author of Blueprints for Building Better Girls and Use Me, a finalist for the PEN/Hemingway Award, and co-editor with Jenny Offill of the anthologies The Friend Who Got Away and Money Changes Everything.
 She is a contributing editor at Vanity Fair and a frequent contributor to the New York Times Book Review.
 Her essays, articles, and stories have appeared in numerous magazines and anthologies such as The Bitch in the House, The KGB Bar Reader, and The Mrs. Dalloway Reader.
 She teaches at Columbia University.